Fine Heirloom Single-Origin

 many planted at least 100 years ago.

-The Grandfathers, a group of brothers, had cultivated
+The Grandfathers, a group of brothers,

 on these remote family farms, we were told,

-and no chemicals were ever used here.
+and no chemicals have ever been used here.

 The Cacao is still shade grown in fruiting cloud forests,